Vyvanse Uses, Effects, Risks & Addiction

 Outpatient Treatment Programs

 Outpatient treatment programs are more flexible than inpatient recovery programs.
 They typically require you to attend three to five sessions per week.
-You may also undergo individual or group counseling and various therapy treatments.
+You may also undergo individual or group counseling and various therapy treatments, like cognitive behavioral therapy (CBT) and contingency management (CM).

 Outpatient programs are more effective for those motivated to get sober and must continue family, work, or school obligations throughout recovery.